 Shift your mindset: The key to making this shift is doing the work to figure out why it failed, what your behaviors were, and how you can use those insights to move toward success.
 Start with yourself, a journal and some quiet space.
 Reflect back on what happened and how your behaviors affected the events that transpired.

 Follow that up with a team meeting, where you gather together to gain insights from your employees.
 Your staff is on the frontlines doing the work and experiencing the day-to-day, so use his time to figure out what behaviors they believe lead to this failure.
-Turn the insights from yourself and your team into guidelines for getting it right next time, formal or otherwise.
+Use WeekPlan to turn the insights from yourself and your team into guidelines for getting it right next time, formal or otherwise.

 Pursue Relationships More Than Transactions